sbssai123/spotify-flask-tutorial/README.md

 Prerequisites:

-1. Make sure you have Python 3.7, Flask installed
+1. Make sure you have Python 3.7, Flask installed (make sure you are using pip version 3 >)
 ```
 pip install Flask
 pip install spotipy --upgrade